doc4d/4d-web-studio/docs/design-webforms/components.md

 #### About Webform loaders

 A Webform loader's initial value determines which webform it displays when it loads.
 You can set that initial value in the Properties panel.
+Initial values set this way are ignored if a datasource of type Text is attached to the Webform loader.

-You can also get a Webform loader to dynamically display webforms.
+You can get a Webform loader to dynamically display webforms.
 To do this, bind a local datasource of type Text to it.
 That way, when the value of the datasource changes, the Webform loader displays the webform whose name matches that value.

 > More components will be available in the future, and the existing components will be enhanced.